Salesforce Effectiveness: How to unlock your full growth potential

 In this regard, sales departments can better align with their marketing colleagues.
 Salespeople need to put themselves in the position of their product and be capable of answering questions like the purpose of the product and use cases.

 If your salesforce can't offer complex, competitive product and solution information with impact, they may not be effective.
-Marketing can play a crucial role in this respect.
+Again, marketing can play a crucial role in this respect.

 A recent survey found that nearly 50% of respondents believed that a lack of information to support buyer needs was a key frustration point in the sales process.